NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/UQ.rst

    :align: center
    :figclass: align-center

-   Dakota Engine and Category Selection
+   Dakota engine and category selection.

 The following categories are available: